 - A small spoiler can reduce both drag and lift.

 - Wings are often gaudy on a street car, but spoilers almost always make a car look cool.
 Not only my opinion, but NASCAR fans as well.

-I’m going to build an adjustable-height fixed-angle spoiler so I can find out what’s ideal on a Miata.
+I’m going to build an adjustable-height 70-degree spoiler so I can find out what’s ideal on a Miata.
 But before that it’s worth looking at the existing literature and products.

 How a spoiler works

 As the name implies, a spoiler “spoils” the airflow coming over the top of the car, fooling the air into behaving as if the car has a different rear profile.
-This creates an earlier separation of flow, with consequently less drag and lift.
+This creates less drag and lift.